'Public Art Now' Tour – Downtown Area

 We Are Still Here

-7 Panel Mural on the walls of the N'Amerind Friendship Centre
+Seven (7) panel mural on the South side of the N'Amerind Friendship Centre

-Describing the significance of this mural project, Cywink explains “The Residential School system tried to wipe out the Indigenous Peoples, with assimilation being the key focus of those institutes.
-But the spirit of the native people was too strong.
-The ones who walked before us fought to keep our ways of life going.
+Cywink acknowledged this sentiment when he said “The ones who walked before us fought to keep our ways of life going.
 They ensured our teachings; ceremonies and our spiritual connections would live on.
 Through every action, their thoughts were with us.
 As we move forward together, we must never forget what has happened.
 We have survivors who walk amongst us, we have children of survivors who are dealing with intergenerational trauma and trying their best to break the cycle of pain and hurt.
 No matter what we do, we must always think of the next group coming next.
 Whether it is the youth of today, the newborns or the ones who are coming 7 generations from now.
 We must always think of them in everything we do.”

 For more information about the mural, please visit: https://www.indigenouslondonarts.ca/